sasanarakkha/study-tools/anki-decks/sbs-pali-english-vocab.md

 Or just follow the description:

 Usually it is enough just to double-click on the downloaded file SBS Pāli-English Vocab.apkg, and it will update in your Anki.
-Only you need to [remove duplicated words](https://sasanarakkha.github.io/study-tools/anki-decks/test.html)
+Only you need to [remove outdated words](https://sasanarakkha.github.io/study-tools/anki-decks/test.html)

 # Another method of updating